Last update:2025-03-21 15:04:15

 #EXT-X-KEY:METHOD=AES-128,URI="https://keypathURI/hls_aes.key",IV=0x00000000000000000000000000000000

-Run the following commands to generate a private key and a public key:
+Run these commands to create RSA private and public keys:

 openssl genrsa -out private.key 2048